A spectrum-level splitting of the $ku_\mathbb{R}$-cooperations algebra: Introduction

 Given the range of successful applications of Mahowald and Kane's splittings in nonequivariant homotopy theory, one may ask whether analogous splittings exist in equivariant homotopy theory.
 In this paper, we answer this question affirmatively by constructing a $C_2$-equivariant splitting of $ku_\mR \wedge ku_\mR$ in terms of finitely generated $ku_\mR$-modules.
 We also show how this splitting leads to a complete computation of the $E_1$-page of the $ku_\mR$-based Adams spectral sequence and give partial information towards computing the $E_2$-page.
 In future work, we plan to investigate the $E_2$-page and beyond.
 Here, and throughout the paper, $ku_\mR$ is the equivariant connective cover of $KU_\mathbb{R},$ the spectrum representing Atiyah's real $K$-theory.
 We also work in the category of $2$-complete spectra, often omitting the $2$-complete notation.

 There are several reasons for working with the group of equivariance $G = C_2,$ the cyclic group of order two.
 First, Mahowald and Kane's nonequivariant splittings involve (integral) Brown--Gitler spectra which realize subcomodules of the dual Steenrod algebra $A_{*},$ or in the case of integral Brown--Gitler spectra, realize subcomodules of $H {\mF_2}_{*}H\mathbb{Z}$.
 Thus it is reasonable to begin with a group of equivariance where the dual Steenrod algebra has been computed and closely resembles the classical nonequivariant dual Steenrod algebra.
 This is the case when $G = C_2$ \cite[Theorem~6.41]{HuKriz2001}, and, in an earlier paper, we constructed $C_2$-equivariant integral Brown--Gitler spectra $\cB_0(k)$ realizing subcomodules of $H {\umF_2}_\star H \umZ$ \cite{LiPetersenTatum23}.
-These $C_2$-equivariant integral Brown--Gilter spectra play an integral role in our construction of a $C_2$-equivariant splitting of $ku_\mR \wedge ku_\mR$.
+These $C_2$-equivariant integral Brown--Gitler spectra play an integral role in our construction of a $C_2$-equivariant splitting of $ku_\mR \wedge ku_\mR$.

-For cyclic groups of prime order $p \neq 2,$ the dual Steenrod algebra has been computed and is known to not be flat over the coefficients $H {\umF_p}_\star$ \cite{SanW2il022,KuKrizSomberZou23}.
+For cyclic groups of prime order $p \neq 2,$ the dual Steenrod algebra has been computed and is known not to be flat over the coefficients $H {\umF_p}_\star$ \cite{SanW2il022,KuKrizSomberZou23}.
 This suggests the construction of $C_p$-equivariant (integral) Brown--Gitler spectra, where $p$ is an odd prime, may be more complicated, requiring techniques beyond those developed in \cite{LiPetersenTatum23}.
-Additionally, odd primary analogues of $BP_\mR$ are only beginning to be studied, the $1$-truncations of which yield odd primary analogues of $ku_\mR$ \cite{HahnSengerWilson23}.
+Additionally, odd primary analogue of $BP_\mR$ has not been constructed yet \cite{HHR2011,HahnSengerWilson23}.

 Even in the case where $G = C_2,$ constructing a splitting of $ku_\mR \wedge ku_\mR$ is significantly more complicated than in the nonequivariant case.
-This is largely due to the fact that the coefficients $H {\umF_2}_\star$ form a bigraded ring (described in \cref{sec:C2point}) rather than a single copy of $\mF_2$ as in the nonequivariant case.
-In particular, many of the results in \cref{sec:C2homology} deal with this technical difficulty.
+This is largely due to the fact that the coefficients $H {\umF_2}_\star$ form a bigraded ring (described in \cref{sec:C2point}) and that the $C_2$-equivariant Steenrod algebra has the structure of a Hopf algebroid rather than a Hopf algebra.
+Many of the results in \cref{sec:C2homology}, including our Margolis homology results, are designed to deal with this more complicated algebraic context.
 Further, much of the work in Sections \ref{sec: height zero} and \ref{sec:height1split}, where we construct the $H \umZ \wedge H \umZ$ and $ku_\mR \wedge ku_\mR$ splittings, lies in keeping careful track of all the bigraded elements.

 We now describe our main results.
 This is followed by a discussion of problems which are newly accessible with the methods developed in this paper.